nido/vegastrike-market/doc/reqeng.md

 ----------------------------------
 *Rationale*:
 Not all Cargo arrives.
-That is the essential idea of blockades and why pirates are annoying. and it provides an interaction with the universe.
+That is the essential idea of blockades and why pirates are annoying.
+It provides interaction with the universe and allows different strategies to work in the global domination subgame.

 *Fit Criterion*:
 It is possible for traded Cargo to not arrive.